dmcb/dewy/src/_posts/2016-10-24-7-of-the-biggest-challenges-when-drupal-grows-at-your-higher-education-institution.md

 ---
-title: 7 Of The Biggest Challenges When Drupal Grows At Your Institution
+title: 7 Of The Biggest Challenges When Drupal Grows At Your Higher-Education Institution
-description: Your central web team has empowered your higher-ed insitution's digital presence with Drupal.
-The units on campus can now take charge of their own sites while your team is still at the controls of your institution's digital strategy.
-But over time, issues will arise that if left unchecked, could pose significant risks to your institution.
-This is a list of some of the biggest challenges and how they can be managed.
+description: Your web team has empowered your higher-ed insitution's digital presence with Drupal, and everything is awesome.
+But over time issues will arise that could pose significant risks to your institution.
+These are the biggest challenges and how they can be managed.
 ---

 You've built a Drupal distribution for your higher-ed institution: a theme, a base set of content types, views and the modules that drive them.
 Now you are provisioning sites for all the units on campus with your Drupal distribution.
 These units will administer their websites, creating content without relying on your centralized web team to continue to build everything.
 This is the power of Drupal and why your institution chose it.
 It empowers your campus to own their sites, while still allowing your central web team the ability to control the institution's digital presence that fits with a broader digital strategy.